 Brady Street History | Brady St Bid

 Brady Street BID

-The history of Brady Street reflects the history the United States.
+The history of Brady Street reflects the history of the United States.
 Immigrants from around the world learning to live side-by-side and share a neighborhood is the root of America’s unique development.
-This documentary will take viewers through Brady Street’s history, from pre-European settlement up to modern day, showing the resilience, passion, and determination that defines the Brady Street neighborhood.
+This documentary takes viewers through Brady Street’s history, from pre-European settlement up to the modern day, showing the resilience, passion, and determination that defines the Brady Street neighborhood.

-The Brady Street Business Improvement District is working with docUWM, a media center in UW-Milwaukee’s Peck School of Arts, to develop and produce this documentary.
-Under the direction of docUWM Program Director Sean Kafer, MFA, students in docUWM’s film program get real-world experience in film direction, production, editing, post-production, and research.
+The Brady Street Business Improvement District collaborated with docUWM, a media center in UW-Milwaukee’s Peck School of Arts, to develop and produce this documentary.
+Under the direction of docUWM Program Director Sean Kafer, MFA, students in docUWM’s film program gained real-world experience in film direction, production, editing, post-production, and research.

+Brady Street History | Brady St Bid